Comparing B2B software

 PE-backed SaaS?

-Pricing consulting for PE-backed SaaS — pre-LOI through hold-period.
+Pricing consulting for PE-backed SaaS, pre-LOI through hold-period.
 The “show me references in my vertical” test narrows by familiarity, not pattern depth.
-Vertical narrowness can blind a diagnostic to patterns the firm has seen in adjacent categories — sometimes an IoT licensing pattern informs a mobile-app call.
+Vertical narrowness can blind a diagnostic to patterns the firm has seen in adjacent categories, and sometimes an IoT licensing pattern informs a mobile-app call.

 Consultant